ninabarzh/orchard/resources/vulnerabilities/protocols/PKI.md

 ### Privacy and security

 * X.509 uses features from other standards, like DNs from X.500 which are in itself complex and have little value and provides unanticipated attack vectors.
-* SSL in the context of web browsers used to be target of several successful attacks, either directly on SSL (e.g. SSL renegotiation bug), the combination of https and http (SSL Strip), URL-forgery, and X.509-based attacks on ASN.1 and DN-parsing.
+* SSL in the context of web browsers used to be target of several successful attacks, either directly on SSL (e.g. SSL renegotiation bug), the combination of https and http ([SSL Strip](SSL), URL-forgery, and X.509-based attacks on ASN.1 and DN-parsing.
 * Integration of PKI with the surrounding environment (end points, web applications) may allow compromise.
 * Should a private key be compromised, an attacker would have access to data intended for the recipient.
 Attackers that gain access to private keys can also eavesdrop on content intended for a recipient and decrypt data as it’s collected.
 This is the biggest threat to the PKI system, because compromised keys require new keys to be issued, and old ones revoked.
 * There is no easy, fast and effective method to revoke a root certificate.
 Anything less that a full compromise of the root key will tempt a CA to downplay the incident and revoke only certain certificates.
 This occurred with the DigiNotar-Hack, because the revocation of the root-CA would have interrupted the operation of many services.